thegetty/inventories-and-surveys/content/part-1/chapter-2.md

 #### Surveys

-Surveys can be a vital method of collecting, enhancing, and updating existing inventory information. **Part II** of this publication covers surveys in detail, including personnel and infrastructure requirements, as well as methods used to elicit public participation and input.
+Surveys can be a vital method of collecting, enhancing, and updating existing inventory information.
+[Part II](/part-2/) of this publication covers surveys in detail, including personnel and infrastructure requirements, as well as methods used to elicit public participation and input.

 #### Input from Other Heritage-Related Processes

 It is recommended that those working with public agencies require that relevant information collected through other heritage-related processes be input into the heritage inventory as those activities occur.
 Such processes include heritage designations or listings, heritage financial incentive programs, impact assessments and other development-related activities, and disaster response efforts.
 Some heritage agencies that issue permits for academic archaeological surveys or other investigations require as a condition of those permits that researchers submit information resulting from fieldwork for addition to the heritage inventory according to [specified standards](#information-policies-standards-and-guidance), as mentioned above.

-#### Research and Investigation
+#### Research and Investigation {#research-and-investigation}

 For any heritage inventory program, research and investigation are essential activities required for fulfilling many of the program’s mandates and ensuring its effectiveness.
 Research fundamentally informs what is known and understood about heritage, including supporting heritage identification and recognition of significance; these in turn bolster the credibility of decision-making.
 Research relating to an inventory can be approached at a strategic level and also as specific research questions arise.
 At a strategic level, some heritage organizations create formal research frameworks that define an overall research agenda identifying priority topics and research questions to be addressed ([[Nixon et al. 2002]]).[^2]